mikethecodegeek/cc-front-end-skills-test/README.md

 6. npm install
 7. npm start

+Features:
+- Responsive (works for a variety of screen sizes)
+- Can view all recipes
+- Create new recipes
+- Edit current recipes

 Features to add:
 - Editing of individual ingredients in recipes
 - Editing of individual instructions in recipes
 - Implement drag and drop to re-order ingredients
 - Implement drag and drop to re-order instructions
+- Form validation - there is currently no validation on form submits